Reasonable expectation of privacy (United States): In cyberspace

-An article by Pekgözlü and Öktem (2012) entitled "Expectation of Privacy in Cyberspace: The Fourth Amendment of the US Constitution and an Evaluation of the Turkish Case" starts by giving us operational definitions of concepts of privacy, expectation of privacy, and cyberspace.
-In providing these definitions, the authors were able to then present what kind of cyberspace they will be addressing and subsequently what time of legality they will talk about to address in an online setting.
-These definitions served to have a better understanding of how they all work together.
-The authors identify that there needs to be policy to address privacy in the cyberspace.
-The article evaluates the extent of the law and how it can protect people's expectations of privacy within the cyber environment.
-The article talks about privacy expectations in cyberspace while discussing the Fourth Amendment of the United States constitution.
-The Fourth Amendment provides citizens of the United States with security of themselves, their house, and from unreasonable searches and seizures.
-If these are violated, there are reasonable sanctions for the violating party.

-However, the article points out that the Fourth Amendment does not protect individuals from informational privacy.
-It has been established that since the government can seize any item then it is able to obtain access to the information they want or need.
-The article focuses and tells us that the Fourth Amendment and how it applies to decrypting an internet communication and how it cannot trespass the reasonable expectation of privacy.
-In other words, this type of communication cannot violate the Fourth Amendment rights.
-Finally, the article presents the state of privacy during the time it was written and compares to the privacy in the Turkish judicial systems.
-The authors take particular notice to how there needs to be a strong political desire to secure privacy issues in society specifically in cyberspace.
+Most Internet users expect some extent of privacy protection from the law while they are online.
+However, scholars argue that lack of understanding of the Internet as either a public or private space leads to issues in defining expectations of the law.
+The Fourth Amendment may not protect informational privacy.
+Relevant exceptions to the Fourth Amendment's warrant requirement include "1) when consent to search has been given (Schneckloth v.
+Bustamonte, 1973), (2) when the information has been disclosed to a third party (United States v.
+Miller, 1976), and (3) when the information is in plain view of an officer (Horton v.
+California, 1990)".

-There is an expectation of privacy for the contents of a cellphone.
+There is a reasonable expectation of privacy for the contents of a cellphone.
 Cellphones receive Fourth Amendment protection because they no longer contain just phone logs and address books; they contain a person's most sensitive information that they believe will be kept private.

-The expectation of privacy has been extended to include the totality of a person's movements captured by tracking their cellphone.
+The reasonable expectation of privacy has been extended to include the totality of a person's movements captured by tracking their cellphone.
 Generally, a person loses the expectation of privacy when they disclose information to a third party, including circumstances involving telecommunications.
 However, the Supreme Court has extended Fourth Amendment protections to the CSLI data generated by a cellphone tracking a user's movements because the disclosure is not voluntary, phone companies keep the records for years, and the invasive nature of the scope of information that can be gathered by tracking a person's movement for extended periods of time.